• Skip to primary navigation

 It is essential to use dry, stable material when making your table or countertop.
 We use our furniture-grade wood to build the tabletop size by glueing boards together to achieve the width required.
 We use several approaches to flatten the surface depending on the size and species we are using.

-Reclaimed Hemlock Kitchen table
+Reclaimed Hemlock

-Recycled Douglas Fir Round Table
+Recycled Douglas Fir

 Birch Stained with OA OSMO

-Reclaimed Douglas Fir Dining Table
+Reclaimed Douglas Fir

-Live Edge Cottonwood Bar top
+Live Edge Cottonwood

 Live Edge Birch Island Bar

-Douglas Fir Counter top
+Salvaged Douglas Fir

 Birch Island with Douglas Fir Posts

-Douglas Fir Counter tops with Urethane
+Douglas Fir with Urethane

-Recycled Glulam Desk top
+Recycled Glulam

-Birch Table Top and Douglas Fir base
+Birch Top and Douglas Fir base

-Glulam Bar Top with Steel Legs
+Glulam with Steel Legs

 Cedar Table and Benches with exterior OSMO

-Birch Live Edge Dining table and Steel Legs
+Birch Live Edge and Steel Legs

-Single Slice of Douglas Fir Tree 43inch wide Conference Table
+Single Slice of Douglas Fir Tree 43inch wide

-Live Edge Birch Board Room Table with Clear OSMO
+Live Edge Birch with Clear OSMO

 Timber Frame Joinery Entry Table

-Cottonwood Bookmatch Dining room table
+Cottonwood Bookmatch

 Mitred Live Edge Birch Vanity